svenur/edk2/QuarkPlatformPkg/README.md

 **Build Features**

+The table below contains a summary of the build flags to enable or disable features on the build command line using the ```-D``` flag.

 | **Define Name**          | **Default Value**   | **Supported Values** |
 | ------------------------ | ------------------- | -------------------- |
 | ```GALILEO```              |                GEN2 | GEN1, GEN2           |